valentjn/vscode-ltex/pages/docs/contributing-code-issues.md

 ### Versioning

-LTeX uses [semantic versioning](https://semver.org/) since version 5.0.0.
-The versions of vscode-ltex and ltex-ls are tied together. vscode-ltex automatically downloads ltex-ls on the first start, and the version of ltex-ls is hard-coded into vscode-ltex.
-This means that when a new version of ltex-ls is released, a new version of vscode-ltex has to be released as well, using the same version number (but not vice versa).
+vscode-ltex uses [Semantic Versioning 2.0.0](https://semver.org/spec/v2.0.0.html) since vscode-ltex 5.0.0.
+The versions of vscode-ltex and ltex-ls used to be tied together, but ltex-ls uses Semantic Versioning 2.0.0 independently of vscode-ltex since vscode-ltex 8.2.0 and ltex-ls 9.0.0. vscode-ltex automatically downloads ltex-ls on the first start, and the version of ltex-ls is hard-coded into vscode-ltex.
+This means that when a new version of ltex-ls is released, a new version of vscode-ltex has to be released as well, but not vice versa.

 This ensures that each version of vscode-ltex always uses the same version of ltex-ls, making downgrades possible, and that we don't have to worry about upgrading mechanisms, since Visual Studio Code will do that for us.